 - Create strategies to build capacity in each core element within their own organizations.

 - Discuss ways to implement strategies within their own organizations.

-- Identify organizational roadblocks to implementing strategies in their organizations.
+- Identify organization roadblocks to implementing strategies in their own organizations.

 - Develop an action plan for their own organization.